ncatlab/nlab-content/pages/11259.md

 that the construction, use, and even contemplation of the QED system will be one of these, over and above the practical values of such a system.
-In support of this line of thought, let us cite Aristotle, the Philosopher, the Father of Logic, `That which is proper to each thing is by nature best and most pleasant for each thing; for man, therefore, the life according to reason is best and pleasantest, since reason more than anything else is man.'
+In support of this line of thought, let us cite Aristotle, the Philosopher, the Father of Logic, 'That which is proper to each thing is by nature best and most pleasant for each thing; for man, therefore, the life according to reason is best and pleasantest, since reason more than anything else is man.'
 We speculate that this